Fishing & Angling in the Faroe Islands

 The Faroe Islands are synonymous with fish.
 Without this natural resource, one could argue that the first settlers would have found it incredibly difficult to settle on these remote North Atlantic islands.
 Faroe Islanders have fished for centuries, and fishing still plays an essential role in the community.
 You could say that fishing is what we do best, and we’re happy to have you join in!

 Whether by boat or from shore, there are plenty of opportunities to fish in the Faroe Islands.
 With the ocean never further than 5 km away – no matter where you’re located – it is effortless to grab a rod and go fishing whenever you want.
-If you prefer to fish from a boat, you can rent a boat with or without a crew (see tours).

 The Faroe Islands have good fishing areas and sheltered fishing grounds away from strong winds, making it possible to fish most days regardless of wind direction.
 The two main types of fishing in the Faroe Islands are deep-sea fishing and fly fishing.